-Where a meeting is held, the whistle-blower should be permitted to be accompanied by a trade union representative or work colleague if they wish and where possible the dates/times will be agreed to facilitate this, or in the case of a third party, by an appropriate person (e.g. friend, family, colleague).
+Where a meeting is held, the whistle-blower may be accompanied by a trade union representative or work colleague if they wish and where possible the dates/times will be agreed to facilitate this, or in the case of a third party, by an appropriate person (e.g. friend, family, colleague).
 Legal professionals will not normally be allowed to attend such meetings.